tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 a [slugified](https://en.wikipedia.org/wiki/Clean_URL#Slug) version of the post's title which we set in the pages front matter.

-I'm plan to be primarily use Markdown for my posts, so I'll use the `md` suffix for `MARKUP`.
+I'm plan to use Markdown for most of my posts, so I'll use the `md` suffix for `MARKUP`.
 However, I may write some posts in [Asciidoctor] and manually convert them to HTML, so the `html` suffix is also a possibility.